-In its current state, the YSA is an isolated system due to the Yazoo Backwater levee and outlet structures preventing inflow of water from the Yazoo-Mississippi Rivers.
-During potential flood-prone periods with rising Mississippi and Yazoo rivers, the operations plan for the Steele Bayou Water Control Structure (WCS) would allow free movement of water into and out of the lower Yazoo Basin up to an elevation of 75.0 feet, NGVD before closing the gate.
-This full utilization of the current Water Control Manual (1985) for the operation of Steele Bayou WCS will promote fishery species diversification.
+During potential flood-prone periods with rising Mississippi and Yazoo rivers, the operations plan for the Steele Bayou WCS would allow free movement of water into and out of the lower Yazoo Basin up to an elevation of 75.0 feet, NGVD before closing the gate.
+This full utilization of the current Water Control Manual (1985) for the operation of Steele Bayou WCS will promote fish passage between the Yazoo Basin and the Yazoo River.
 During low-water periods, the operation plan of the Steele Bayou WCS is currently operated to maintain water elevations between 68.5 and 70.0 feet, NGVD, and this will be continued.
 This operation plan optimizes the potential for inter-basin water exchange improving reaeration in the lower Yazoo basin and benefits fisheries exchange.
 No additional real estate is required for this feature.
-Consideration of new or different operating elevations to encourage aquatic resource recruitment and retention will be evaluated in the M&AM process.
+Consideration of new or different operating elevations to encourage aquatic resource recruitment and retention will be evaluated in the Monitoring and Adaptive Management (M&AM) process.